max-kazak/AutonomousCar_Mk1/README.md

 Overview
 ---
 In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.
 To achieve reliable autonomous driving from the car I traine neural network that outputs a steering angle to an autonomous vehicle based on the images from the front camera.

+The resulted video can be found [here](https://youtu.be/wZrne38rO3M).

 The Writeup
 ---